ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 54. Grasssleeve: use global parameters; No response on windows platform;
 55.
 56. Sample of jokerpwn: https://github.com/jokerpwn/heuristic-algorithm-learning
-57. jokerpwn: NOT use global parameters;
+57. jokerpwn: NOT use global parameters; have HEA;
 58.
 59. Sample of KailinLi: https://github.com/KailinLi/SmartLab-Training/tree/master/GraphColoring
-60. KailinLi: NOT use global parameters;
+60. KailinLi: NOT use global parameters; he said he had HEA, we still cannot find;
 61.
 62. Sample of RyleeRuiYe: https://github.com/RyleeRuiYe/k-coloring
 63. RyleeRuiYe: use global parameters;